This page contains links to articles related to coordinate measuring

 machines and inspection.
 All articles are provided in PDF format

-and can be viewed with any PDF viewer.
+and can be opened using any PDF viewer.

-Often the biggest question when performing any kind of measurement is
+the biggest question when performing any kind of measurement that has a

-simply “is it in spec?”.
-In some cases it is very clear that the
+tolerance is simply “is it in spec?”.
+In some cases it is very clear

-measurement is either inside or outside of specification and in other
+that the measurement is either inside or outside of tolerance and in

-cases, particularly when the measurand is close to the specification, it
+other cases, particularly when the measurand is close to the tolerance

-is not so clear and cannot be stated with any kind of confidence either
+limit, it is not so clear and cannot be stated with any kind of

-This article is about compliance statements and the accepted practices
+This article is about compliance statements and the accepted practice

 for expressing compliance to a specification.
 When expressing an opinion